About Demand the Impossible

 We're eager to share what we've learned through running Demand the Impossible with others who want to run political education activities or projects of their own.
 We'll update this website with shareable resources and details of training sessions when they become available.
 In the meantime, if you'd like to discuss a project and want to get advice or input from us, please contact us at email@example.com.

-Demand the Impossible is supported by Global Justice Now - a social justice organisation challenging the powerful to create a more just and equal word.
+Demand the Impossible is supported by Global Justice Now - a social justice organisation challenging the powerful to create a more just and equal word - and political education group The World Transformed, organisers of Europe’s largest political festival.
 A number of Demand the Impossible participants have become involved with Global Justice Now's new youth network.